yashingale23/Transport-Layer-Protocol-of-Video_Streaming_Application/README.md

 # Video-Streaming-Transport-Protocol

 This project implements a custom transport protocol designed specifically for video streaming applications.
-The protocol addresses varying network conditions, minimizes jitter, and ensures smooth playback, making it suitable for real-time video delivery.
+The protocol addresses varying network conditions, minimizes jitter, and ensures smooth playback, making it suitable for real--time video delivery.

 ## Project Structure